Duluth, Minnesota: Education

-One other school district, Proctor Public School District, covers a small part of southwest Duluth.
+One other school district, the Proctor Public School District, covers a small part of southwest Duluth.
 Several independent and public charter schools also serve Duluth students.
 The largest is Duluth Edison Charter Schools, a public charter school covering grades K-8.
 Marshall School, a private college preparatory school founded as Duluth Cathedral in 1904, covers grades 4–12.
 Duluth's Catholic school system, Stella Maris Academy, has four campuses providing Catholic education from early childhood to high school.
 There are also two Protestant schools, two Montessori schools, and six other charter and private schools.

 Due to its proximity to the Great Lakes, Duluth is the location for the Large Lakes Observatory.
 The Large Lakes Observatory operates the largest university-owned research vessel in the Great Lakes, the R/V Blue Heron.
 Built in 1985 for fishing on the Grand Banks, the Blue Heron was purchased by the University of Minnesota in 1997; sailed from Portland, Maine, up the St. Lawrence Seaway, to Duluth; and converted into a limnological research vessel during the winter of 1997–98.
 The Blue Heron is part of the University National Oceanographic Laboratory System and is available for charter by research scientists on any of the Great Lakes.